Gallestû Galatis: Tegobessus

 I give (We give) to you offering

 Of course, here you would give the offering.
 We normally give a simpler alcoholic beverage: wine, cider, mead, beer.
 But these are certainly not the only things you can offer.
 You can offer whole milk, or some kind of food.
 Really just be thoughtful.
 An offering doesn’t have to be expensive or even cost money, but use good sense.

 Also, this is not meant to be classist.
 Offer the best you can in your situation.
 Your love of the recipient will show through.
 The Dêuoi are not at all “closed off” to you regardless of your economic condition.

 After the offering, take a few moments to kneel, bow, or sit and commune with the recipient(s).

-For this, I like to thank the recipient and offer an affirmation of praise, then a brief pause, and last, a closing word or phrase.
+For this, consider thanking the recipient and offer an affirmation of praise, then a brief pause, and last, a closing word or phrase.

 Molamî (Molamos) Taranî